Brad Robbins (basketball): Coaching career

 In 2017 and 2018, Robbins served as assistant coach for the Joondalup Wolves women's team in the SBL.
 He was interim head coach for a large chunk of the 2018 season with coach Craig Friday unavailable due to his duties with the national wheelchair team.

 During the 2021 NBL1 West season, Robbins served as an assistant under Ryan Petrik with the Rockingham Flames men's team, helping them reach the grand final.

 In July 2021, Robbins was appointed assistant coach of the Perth Lynx for the 2021–22 WNBL season.
 He continued as assistant in 2022–23 and 2023–24.

 Robbins was appointed head coach of the Warwick Senators women's team in the NBL1 West for the 2024 season.
 He was named NBL1 West Coach of the Year.
 He was re-appointed as Senators women's head coach for the 2025 season.
 He guided the Senators to the 2025 NBL1 West Grand Final.
+He was re-appointed as Senators women's head coach for the 2026 season, with the team returning to the NBL1 West Grand Final.
+Robbins missed the 2026 grand final due to being in India with the Australian Emus, with assistant coach Paul Rogers guiding the Senators to the championship.
+Robbins went on to miss the 2026 NBL1 National Finals as well.

+With the Australian Emus, Robbins served as an assistant coach at the 2026 FIBA U18 Asia Cup.